camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 3. [A process instance migration tool](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/process-instance-migration) to migrate running process instances from Camunda Platform 7 to Camunda Platform 8.
 Ideally, you should let running instances finish prior to migrating.

-The tools mentioned above are a good starting point, but are only one option for how you can approach your migration.
+The tools mentioned above are a good starting point, but are only one option for how you can approach your migration, as described below.

 ## Prepare for smooth migrations